evaegelyng/Agersnap_et_al_2022/README.md

 ### The bioinformatic workflow presented here allows efficient parallel processing of fastq files from Illumina sequencing of DNA metabarcoding libraries.
 I.e. sequencing libraries built on pools of amplicons from complex samples (e.g. eDNA samples or bulk samples with DNA from several taxa), which have each been PCR-amplified using a unique combination of oligonucleotide tags on the primers.
 The workflow operates with amplicon sequence variants (ASVs) throughout, i.e. sequences are not collapsed into OTUs.
 The workflow includes demultiplexing, quality and error filtering, BLAST searching, and taxonomic classification.
 Databases used for BLAST searching and taxonomic classification are downloaded locally, facilitating the analysis of large numbers of ASVs.
 The main outputs of the workflow are an ASV table (which ASVs are found in which samples) and the taxonomic classifications of these ASVs, based on a Last Common Ancestor (LCA) approach.
-Overlaps in sequence similarity to query sequences are used to determine which BLAST hits to include when assigning an LCA (Sigsgaard et al. 2020).
 Importantly, the automatic classifications always need to be checked carefully and manually, using general knowledge of taxonomy, local species occurrences, synonyms etc., in order to produce a more realistic final list of taxa.
 The instructions and files presented in this repository are specific to the Agersnap et al. (2022) study.
 For a more general and improved version of the pipeline, please see https://github.com/evaegelyng/MetaBarFlow.
 Enjoy!

 #### Make overall directories

   `mkdir -p backup/data tmp results`

-#### Copy the scripts folder and the conda environment description from the Github repository to the backup folder.
+#### Copy the scripts folder and the conda environment description ("havblitz_may_20.yml") from the Github repository to the backup folder.

 #### Put the relevant workflow.py file in the main directory.
-The workflow file used for the
+The workflow file used for the spring season was slightly different from the one used for the fall season.
+These differences are merely related to improved automatic handling of empty files (when filters remove all sequences in a file) and of cases where the split function outputs a lower number of fasta files than specified (see details in the section on splitting).
+Thus, they should not have had an effect on the results.

 #### In the backup folder, add a readme file with explanations about the project.
-Ideally, put an appropriate readme file in the scripts and data folders as well
+Ideally, put an appropriate readme file in the scripts and data folders as well.

   `touch backup/README.txt`